-- 7.11.1 As representatives of the local community, we will be responsive to community views and to adequately and accurately communicate the position and decisions of Council. - 7.11.2 7.7.2 Councillors may have personal or and public office social media accounts but must where those accounts are used in connection with our functions as Councillors, operate such accounts and any posts or comments that are made in a respectful and appropriate way that accords with this Code of Conduct.

-- 7.11.2 We acknowledge and respectWhile respecting the rights of eachindividual Councillors to hold and express opinions on matters which concern Council, including opinions that differ from agreed Council's position as expressed by Resolution or pPolicy from time to time,.
-Where we choose to express personal opinions for the and if it is relevant in the circumstances, we will make it clear that such the comment is a personal view and does not represent the position of Council.
-We undertake to ensure that any such comment is devoid of comments that could reasonably be construed as being unreasonably derogatory, offensive or insulting to any person. - 7.11.4 we will comply with Council's Media and Social Media Policies, as adopted from time to time, by:

-7.11.6 respecting the function of the Mayor as spokesperson of Council in accordance with the Local Government Act;

-7.11.8 recognising and respecting the role of the Chief Executive Officer in communicating with the media on behalf of Council;

-7.11.10 not making any false statements about Council, Councillors, Council staff or members of the public and ensuring that all comments are professional;

-7.11.12 not making any defamatory, derogative, offensive or insulting statements about Councillors, Council staff or members of the public;

-7.11.14 not misrepresenting the position of Council;

-7.11.16 not prejudicing or undermining Council decisions, procedures or policies;

-7.11.18 complying with all internal procedures (as outlined in the Media and Social Media Policies) for dealing with media enquiries, including by referring any media enquiries to the Council's Communications and Engagement Branch who manage all media enquiries to ensure accurate, consistent, and clear messaging;

-- 7.11.3 7.7.4 .
+- 7.7.1 As representatives of the local community, we will be responsive to community views and to adequately and accurately communicate the position and decisions of Council. - 7.7.2 Councillors may have personal or public office social media accounts but must operate such accounts and any posts or comments that are made in a respectful and appropriate way that accords with this Code of Conduct. - 7.7.3 While respecting the rights of each Councillor to hold and express opinions that differ from agreed Council policy, we will comply with Council's Media and Social Media Policies, as adopted from time to time, by: - respecting the function of the Mayor as spokesperson of Council in accordance with the Local Government Act; - b. recognising and respecting the role of the Chief Executive Officer in communicating with the media on behalf of Council; - c. not making any false statements about Council, Councillors, Council staff or members of the public and ensuring that all comments are professional; - d. not making any defamatory, derogative, offensive or insulting statements about Councillors, Council staff or members of the public; - e. not misrepresenting the position of Council; - f. not prejudicing or undermining Council decisions, procedures or policies; - g. complying with all internal procedures (as outlined in the Media and Social Media Policies) for dealing with media enquiries, including by referring any media enquiries to the Council's Communications and Engagement Branch who manage all media enquiries to ensure accurate, consistent, and clear messaging; - 7.7.4 .
 Where we choose to express personal opinions and if it is relevant in the circumstances, we will make it clear that such comment is a personal view and does not represent the position of Council.
-We undertake to ensure that any such comment is devoid of comments that could reasonably be construed as being unreasonably deregatory, offensive or insulting to any person.
-We also acknowledge that individual Councillors are entitled to, and do, maintain their own personal or public office social media accounts.
-Where we do, we will comply with Council's Media and Social Media Policies, as adopted from time to time, by: - (a) respecting the function of the Mayor as spokesperson of Council in accordance with the Act; - (b) recognising and respecting the role of the Chief Executive Officer in communicating with the media on behalf of Council; - (c) not making any false statements about Council, Councillors, Council staff or members of the public, and ensuring that all comments are expressed in a respectful and professional manner; - (d) not making any defamatory, derogative, offensive or insulting statements about Councillors, Council staff or members of the public; - (e) not misrepresenting the position of Council;
+We undertake to ensure that any such comment is devoid of comments that could reasonably be construed as being unreasonably derogatory, offensive or insulting to any person. - 7.7.5 We also acknowledge that individual Councillors are entitled to, and do, maintain their own personal or public office social media accounts. - 7.7.6 Where we do, we will ensure that the use of social media and comments posted on those social media accounts minimises exposure of Council and Councillors to legal and reputational risk.

-(f) not prejudicing or provide undermining Council decisions, procedures or policies.

-he Council's Communications and Engagement Branch who manage all media angui

-7.11.207.11.4 Where we do, we will also ensure that theour use of social media and comments posted on our those social media accounts minimises exposure of Council and Councillors to legal and reputational risk.
 In this regard, we recognise that this Code applies to comments made on social media in the same way as it does to other written or verbal communications between Councillors and others.
-Councillors will be respectful, fair, and open minded and accurate in their social media publishing and interactions.
+Councillors will be respectful, fair and open minded and accurate in their social media publishing and interactions.

-sure accurate, consistent, and clear messaging.

-7.11.21 7.7.7 Councillors:
+7.7.7 Councillors:

-- 7.11.23 a. must not use their personal or public office social media accounts to undermine or criticise or denigrate Council, fellow Councillors, Council staff, or members of the community.
-Any such behaviour would be a breach of the Code of Conduct; - 7.11.24 b. must not use social media to host, post or share comments, photos, videos, electronic recordings or other information that:
+- a. must not use their personal or public office social media accounts to undermine or criticise or denigrate Council, fellow Councillors, Council staff, or members of the community.
+Any such behaviour would be a breach of the Code of Conduct: - b. must not use social media to host, post or share comments, photos, videos, electronic recordings or other information that: - i. is abusive, defamatory, obscene, offensive, humiliating, threatening or intimidating to others: